Janamya/exercises/README.md

 Code Editor which I used was Visual Studio Code.

-Automation testing of Trello application website is conducted using _CRUD functions_.
+Automation testing of Trello website application is conducted using _CRUD functions_.

 ### Automation with WebdriverIo - folder 07-12-2022
 * Create a Project Directory on your machine
-* Download zip exercise folder [Automation Trello Project](https://github.com/Janamya/exercises/commit/96221922aa6bc801b472f4b684848a961f1fac49) an to set it and run, kindly:
+* Download zip exercise folder [Automation Trello Project](https://github.com/Janamya/exercises/commit/96221922aa6bc801b472f4b684848a961f1fac49) and to set it and run, kindly:
 * [Install Node.JS - version 19.2](https://github.com/Janamya/exercises/commit/96221922aa6bc801b472f4b684848a961f1fac49)
 * Open folder 07-12-2022
 * On Terminal, type **npm install** in order to be able to run the tests